Nermac1450/Spherience/README.md

 Due to the VR nature of our project, this git is full of beta apps and VR libraries and assets.

-We have use diverse versions of Google VR assets for Unity to make this app.
-Also you have acces to a library of 360 non-stereoscopical photos used inside the app and with testing purposes.
+We have used diverse versions of Google VR assets for Unity to make this app.
+Also you have access to a library of 360 non-stereoscopical photos used inside the app and with testing purposes.
-There is also somo scripts in our proyect from really generous content creators, our system of sphere change and 360º images proyection systems are based on their work, endless and infinite gratitute!:
+There is also some scripts in our proyect from really generous content creators, our system of sphere change and 360º images proyection systems are based on their work, endless and infinite gratitute!:

 https://www.youtube.com/watch?v=2q9wc9Y35wg --Youtuber Nicholas Dingle--